davehun01/design-pattern-edu-builder/README.md

 # design-pattern-edu-builder
 Exercise to showcase the builder pattern

-This is a solution to an software dev interview assignment.
+This is a solution to a software dev interview assignment.
 The task was to create an exercise that helps beginner programmers understand the concept of the Builder design pattern.

 ________________________________________________________